 Refueling The Blackbird

-There are only a few planes in existence that can still look good when being refueled in the air, including the Blackbird.
+There are only a few planes in existence that can still look good when being refueled in the air, and that includes the SR-71 Blackbird.

 SR-71s were refueled by specialized KC-135Q tankers, modified to allow refueling at the tanker’s maximum speed with minimum flutter.
 The tanker’s cockpit was also rigged with a Peripheral Vision Horizon Display to give pilots subliminal cues on aircraft attitude.